michal-h21/make4ht/README.md

       end, {custom="Hello world"}
     )

-The template can get value of variables from the parameters table using `${var_name}` placeholder.
+The template can get variable value from the parameters table using a `${var_name}` placeholder.
 Templates are executed using operating system, so they should invoke existing OS commands.
 Function commands may execute system commands using `os.execute` function.